 It is because of their many uses that today there are three different types of boxer dogs.

-Every Boxer dog looks very similar and belongs to the same breed.
-However, each one is a bit different from the other and has their own features.
+Every Boxer looks very similar and belongs to the same breed.
+However, each one is a bit different from the other and has its own features.